sudorandom/kmcd.dev/content/posts/2024/unknownconnect-go/index.md

 }
 ```

-This example demonstrates how to use the interceptor with a gRPC server.
-It creates a new gRPC server for the `Greet` service and adds the `unknownconnect` interceptor using the `connect.WithInterceptors` function.

 The interceptor function in this example returns an error with the `connect.InvalidArgument` code, which will cause the server to reject the request if it receives a message with unknown fields.

 **Customization options:**

-The provided examples demonstrate two ways to handle messages with unknown fields.
-You can customize the behavior of the interceptor to suit your specific needs.
+The two examples above show two ways to handle messages with unknown fields but you can customize the behavior of the interceptor to suit your specific needs.
 Here are some ideas:

 * **Log the event:** As shown in the first example, you can simply log a warning message when an unknown field is encountered.
 This can help debug and monitor the cause.
 * **Add to a metric** With this approach, you can emit metrics whenever unknown fields are encountered.
 This can be helpful to give more monitoring insight.
 * **Fail the request/response:** This approach, demonstrated in the second example, can be useful in pre-production environments to prevent unexpected behavior caused by mismatched message definitions.
-* **Add an annotation to the context:** This allows you to pass information about the unknown field to your service handler
+* **Add an annotation to the context:** This allows you to pass information about the unknown field to your service handler.

 ## Client-side usage